knative/serving/docs/spec/errors.md

 of a typo or because it was deleted).
 In this case, the `Ready` condition will be set to `False` with a reason of `ContainerMissing`.
 This condition could be corrected if the image becomes available at a later time.
-Elafros could also make a defensive copy of the container image to avoid having to surface this error if the original docker image is deleted.
+Knative Serving could also make a defensive copy of the container image to avoid having to surface this error if the original docker image is deleted.